greyblake/nutype/README.md

 ## Roadmap

 ### TODO:
+* Support derive of Into trait for String
+* Support derive of Into trait for integers
-* Support derive for floats
+* Support derive of Into trait for floats
 * Finish implementation of FromStr wtih validation for integers and floats.
 Ensure there is a test coverage.
 * Use absolute path to `Result` in the generated code
 * Rename inner generated `validate` and `sanitize` methods into something more unique.
 Otherwise it may conflict because of `use super::*;`